nhonvo/Blog/_posts/2024-3-1-mongo-with-csharp.md

 ---

-## Deleting Documents in C# Applications
+## Deleting Documents in Csharp Applications

-Review the following code, which demonstrates how to delete documents in MongoDB with C#.
+Review the following code, which demonstrates how to delete documents in MongoDB with Csharp.

 ### Delete a Single Document